RupeshKannaKvaiyasreeNarayanan/Rupesh_Training_Modules/README.md

 # Method: Identify Odd Even Numbers

 ## Description:
-The purpose of this method is to add the parameters and identifyif they are Odd or Even.
+The purpose of this method is to add the parameters and identify if they are Odd or Even.

 ## Parameters:
 x&y input numbers